Echo-Chat-Systems/docs/api/articles/Security.md

 The core concept of security in Project Echo is a pair of keypairs, known as a *keyset*.
 A keyset is simply a pair of public-private keys, one pair for encrpytion and one for signing.
 These keys are owned by a single entity and cannot be reused for other entities.

+All users and servers own a *keyset*.
+The private keys of this set must always be treated with the utmost security, as they are the authentication and verficiation system for each user.
+The user is entirely responsible for secure storage of their keyset at all times.

+EVERYTHING BELOW IS OUTDATED

 ### Email and Password

 This is the most common authentication method.
 The user enters their email and password, which is then hashed and